 IAMGOLD utilises the mill and water management facilities of the Doyon gold mine for the Westwood project.

 Major activities included the refurbishment of the existing Doyon mill and the construction of production and ventilation shafts, an administration and services building, a backfill plant and a sewage treatment plant.

 The Doyon processing plant currently processes ore from the Mouska and Westwood mines.

-The mill complex has capacity in excess of one million tonne a year, enabling Westwood to process ore from surrounding goldfields.
+The mill complex has a capacity in excess of one million tonnes a year, enabling Westwood to process ore from surrounding goldfields.

 The processing complex also has a copper flotation circuit and will be installed with a desulphurisation circuit for tailings reclamation, and a zinc flotation circuit in the second phase.
 The cyanide destruction capacity at the complex will also be increased.